5. Obfuscate the plugin

 obfuscateReferences=normal

 , the obfuscator will mask this call changing it to the reflection with the encrypted name of the method.
-With this feature, you are hiding the places where some important libraries are called, and without this feature, it would be very useful to locate these pieces of code via links to the libraries.
+With this feature, you are hiding the places where some important libraries are called, and without this feature, it would be very easy to locate these pieces of code via links to the libraries.

 ProGuard